 Here are the IT trends we are watching closely this year, and our take on effective strategies to succeed:

-1. IT SPEND GROWTH
+1. IT spend growth

 Defying conventional wisdom in the midst of precarious economic circumstances, worldwide IT Spend is projected to increase to $4.6T, a 5.1% increase YoY according to Gartner.
 Software spending is expected to lead the growth charts topping 11%, while basic communication will also grow by 2.4% due to the rise in a work-from-anywhere workforce, and the ensuing transformation of the workplace.